syncfusion-content/flutter-docs/Flutter/calendar/date-navigations.md

 ## Enable or disable swipe interaction

 You can customize the swipe interaction of SfCalendar by using the [viewNavigationMode]().
 You can allow or restrict to switching to previous or next views through the swipe interaction of SfCalendar.
-By default , the `viewNavigationMode` is set as snap.
+By default , the [viewNavigationMode.snap]().

 {% tabs %}
 {% highlight Dart %}